Hablamos Español Insurance Companies We Work With

 How do I know the endorsement is real?

 Ask for a copy of the additional insured endorsement itself, not just the certificate.
-We help clients verify it.
+We help clients verify it rather than taking the certificate at face value.

 RS